 The Belfort that we see today is not the original.
 It burnt down in 1240, was rebuilt, and then destroyed by fire twice more.
 The second time was in 1741, before it evolved into the building we see today.

-Climbing the Belfort is undoubtedly one of the top things to do in Bruges.
-It is high, and it takes some huffing and puffing to get to the top.
-However, the spectacular views from on top are most certainly worth it.
+Climbing the Belfort is unmissable, so long as you have a head for heights and plenty of stamina to climb.
+It is high, and it takes some huffing and puffing to reach the top over 366 painstaking, yet ultimately rewarding steps.
+However, the spectacular views from the top are most certainly worth it.

 Check Out St Salvator’s Cathedral